Swoorup/InMemSearchDemo/README.md

 # In-Memory Document Database Demo

-A demonstration of in-memory document database, powered by [cats-effect](https://typelevel.org/cats-effect/).
+A demonstration of in-memory document database, powered by [cats-effect](https://typelevel.org/cats-effect/) and [scala 3](https://docs.scala-lang.org/scala3/).

+## Build Requirements.

+* Scala 3 compiler.
+* Java Virtual Machine, version 11 or greater.
+* Scala Build Tool `sbt`

 ## Running

-The repository provides sample json in the directory `./sample-data/`.
+The repository provides sample json files for the type `User` and `Ticket` in the directory `./sample-data/`.
 You can launch the demo app using the following sbt command.

 ```shell
 sbt "run --users sample-data/users.json --tickets sample-data/tickets.json"